kirtanp8/NEWS-API-PROJECT2/README.md

 # Description

-First pair programming project with Monia.
+First pair programming project with GA.

 Designed a news website aggregator where you can see the latest news, using JavaScript, ReactJS and CSS.
 Timeframe: 48 hours.